D0ggy/lara-slim-url/README.md

 ## Introduction

-A tool to shorten your url.
+A Laravel package to shorten your url.

 ## Requirements